 7. Farmers market

-Your area might hold a weekly farmers market where local farmers and food artisans come and sell their wares.
-What better way to make real connection with your food than to meet the people actually growing it.
+Your area might hold a weekly farmers market where and artisans come and sell their wares.
+What better way to make real connection with your than to meet the people actually growing it.

-Supporting your local growers is the best way to get spray-free, organic food for affordable prices.
+Supporting your local growers is the best way to get spray-free, organic food shortage at any point. for affordable prices.
 When the supply chain falls apart, buying direct from the farmer ensures you are more likely to have access to it if there is a

 Buying your meat from the butcher supports local business and smaller farmers.
 You are more likely to get better quality meat and they can give you advice of preparing it too.